lmigueldf/doc/api/ui/filter.md

 Inherits from
 :    1. [ui.filter.Filter](#class-ui.filter.filter)

-Filter a view by multiplying pixels by the given rgb values with the given strength.
-This filter has it's best use in the case of having a grayscaled image and "colorizing" it.
-(Such as using a single grayscaled image for a marble, and coloring it with a multiply filter so as to reduce assets).
+Filter a view by multiplying pixels by the given RGB values with the given strength.
+This filter has its best use in the case of having a grayscale image and "colorizing" it.
+(Such as using a single grayscaled image for a marble, and coloring it with a multiply filter to save texture memory).

 Multiply filter.